zulip/zulip/help/latex.md

 1. _(optional)_ Select the text you want to format.

 1. Click the **LaTeX** (<i class="zulip-icon zulip-icon-math"></i>) icon at the bottom of the compose box to insert LaTeX formatting.
-The appropriate inline or block formatting will be applied automatically depending on whether you selected a whole line, part of a line, or multiple lines.

 !!! tip ""